dorotamierzwa/dorotamierzwa.github.io/_posts/2017-11-05-Lists-dictionaries-for-loop-problems.md

 List and dictionaries with for loops is where Python gets tricky for beginners for the first time.
 It certainly did for me.
 There were exercises that I did wrong every time I attempted them and it didn’t even occur to me that I am overseeing the same things repetitively.
 Only after writing them down and describing the solutions I used, I was able to match the problem with a solution AND understand it.
-Before I just moved quickly between exercises without giving the solution too much, thought which of the 20 trials was successful.
+Before I just moved quickly between exercises without giving the solution too much thought, which of the 20 trials was successful.

 Each time the problems appeared when working with some text data in a file where I needed to iterate through each line.
 I worked out the examples based on a simple People.txt file: